 Third-party support is simply a different support team for your Oracle and SAP products.
 Rather than contacting the vendor directly, you would instead contact them to fix issues.

-The main draw of a third-party provider though isn’t just getting better support, they all offer two critical things for organisations:
+The main draw of a third-party provider isn’t just getting better support.
+It offers two critical things for organisations:

-- At least 50 per cent off your current annual Oracle/SAP support bill
+- At least 50% off your current annual Oracle/SAP support bill

-- No more upgrade deadlines – they support all versions of products indefinitely
+- No more upgrade deadlines – we support all versions of products indefinitely

-This means Oracle and SAP’s biggest competition aren’t just the likes of Amazon or Google; third-party support providers – like Support Revolution – constitute a huge risk to their income.
+This means Oracle and SAP’s biggest competitors aren’t just the likes of Amazon or Google; third-party support providers – like Support Revolution – constitute a huge risk to their income.

-The more customers who move away from vendor support models, towards cheaper, more sustainable third-party providers, the more Oracle and SAP’s safe cash-cow revenue diminishes, and the more at risk they are – lower cash flows and less money to invest in their new business models and technologies.
+The more customers who move away from vendor support models towards cheaper more sustainable third-party providers, the more Oracle and SAP’s safe cash-cow revenue diminishes.
+Also, the more at risk they are, with lower cash flow and less money to invest in their new business models and technologies.

 So, with that in mind, are Oracle and SAP afraid of third-party support providers?